 After consideration of alternative approaches, tag seeding, or planting, was assessed to be the most (perhaps only) viable approach that would allow for direct estimation of reporting rates.
 In this approach, tags are inserted in a sample of fish within tuna farms.
 Since the number of seeded tags released into the farms is known exactly, reporting rates can be directly estimated from the number of tags subsequently returned taking into account any tag shedding.
 A pilot tag-seeding program was conducted in 2002/2003 to assess whether in fact tag seeding could be implemented to provide reliable reporting rates.
-The project was a pilot one in that it aimed to demonstrate (1) the viability of tagging fish in the farms without inducing mortality, (2) to determine if sufficient industry support could be gained to allow the tag seeding to go ahead in the future and (3) to provide data that would determine the level of tag seeding required to obtain reporting rate estimates with reasonable levels of precision.
+The project was a pilot one in that it aimed to demonstrate (1) the viability of tagging fish in the farms without inducing mortality.
+(2) to determine if sufficient industry support could be gained to allow the tag seeding to go ahead in the future and (3) to provide data that would determine the level of tag seeding required to obtain reporting rate estimates with reasonable levels of precision.
 Based on the success of the pilot program (particularly the demonstrated ability to conduct the seeding without inducing mortality and to obtain estimates of reporting rates from the recapture of tag-seeded fish), tagging seeding has been carried on in each successive year to ensure that data are available for estimating tag reporting rates from the Australian surface fishery (Polacheck and Stanley 2004, 2005).

 Polacheck and Stanley (2005) provided preliminary estimates of reporting rates for the surface fishery based on the data from the available tag-seeding data but identified a number of statistical estimation matters (particularly with respect to variance estimation and the estimation of shedding rates) needing further exploration.
-Polacheck et al. (2006) developed improved and more robust methods for the estimation of reporting rates and their variances from the tag-seeding data, and Hearn et al. (2007) provided estimates of reporting rates and associated variances from the Australian surface fishery for the 2002/2003 through 2005/2006 fishing seasons using these methods and reported on tag seeding activities during the 2006/2007 season.
-The purpose of the present paper is to update this and also provide estimates of reporting rates and associated variances from the Australian surface fishery for the 2006/2007 fishing season using these methods and report on tag seeding activities during the 2007/2008 season.
+Polachek et al. (2006) developed improved and more robust methods for the estimation of reporting rates and their variances from the tag-seeding data, and Hearn et al. (2008) provided estimates of reporting rates and associated variances from the Australian surface fishery for the 2002/2003 through 2006/2007 fishing seasons using these methods and reported on tag seeding activities during the 2007/2008 season.
+The purpose of the present paper is to update this and also provide estimates of reporting rates and associated variances from the 2007/2008 fishing season using these methods and report on tag seeding activities during the 2007/2008 fishing season using these methods and report on tag seeding activities during the 2007/2008 fishing season using these methods and report on tag seeding activities during the 2007/2008 fishing season using these methods and report on tag seeding activities during the 2008/2009 season.